Core Self-Evaluations

 Emotional stability, often referred to as neuroticism, is a personality trait that reflects an individual’s ability to handle stress, cope with challenges, and maintain emotional balance.
 Those with high emotional stability are generally more resilient, calm, and composed, even during difficult situations.
 They are less likely to be overwhelmed by negative emotions and can effectively manage stressful experiences.
 This dispositional trait may be associated with sensitivity in regards to activation of the HPA axis.
 Individuals scoring high on the neuroticism trait are more emotional labile.

-Stability of Core Self Evaluations
+Stability of Core Self-Evaluations

 Psychologists and personality researchers believe that core self evaluations are fairly stable.
 They are still amendable to experience but prefer to stubbornly grasp onto the firm framework already in place.
 Some theories suggest, such as social investment theory, that during certain periods of development key personality dispositions are more vulnerable to adjustment.

-Michael Tocci, Patrick Converse, and Nicholas Moon wrote “empirical evidence related to the components of core self-evaluations also suggests that levels of this construct may vary over time and more specifically that factors related to social value and acceptance, mastery experiences, and reputation may influence core self-evaluations” (2020).
+“Empirical evidence related to the components of core self-evaluations also suggests that levels of this construct may vary over time and more specifically that factors related to social value and acceptance, mastery experiences, and reputation may influence core self-evaluations” (Tocci et al., 2020).

 Criticisms

 Like most theories, core evaluations has a fair amount of criticism.
 Most prominent is the theory’s narrowing of personality dispositions to four.
-Basically, core evaluations theory is “mostly descriptive I nature and lacks theoretical rationale explaining why core self-evaluations influence outcomes” (Chang, et al., 2012).
+Basically, core evaluations theory is “mostly descriptive I nature and lacks theoretical rationale explaining why core self-evaluations influence outcomes” (Chang et al., 2012).
 Chang and her colleagues found that the core evaluations may be associated to basic approach-avoidance mechanisms, thus explaining the functional nature of the theory.

 Accordingly, motivation associated with core evaluations may be tied to dispositions as presented in the behavior activation and inhibition systems.